If you are divorcing, please be careful before posting to social media.

 In summary, a divorce based on a 12-month separation can be filed with the court even if other issues, such as child custody, have not yet been resolved.
 In such a circumstance, the court will usually require the parties to attend mediation to foster an agreement on any open issues.
 On the other hand, a mutual consent divorce can be filed at any time, but all issues between the parties must be resolved by written agreement.

-If you have any questions about divorce in Maryland, feel free to contact me through the form on this website or by phoning the office at 410-777-8043.
+If you have any questions about divorce in Maryland, feel free to contact me through the form on this website or by phoning the office.